Raging Bull (roller coaster): History

 In 2007, Raging Bull was repainted by Baynum Solutions, a company that specializes in painting roller coasters.
 The repainting process, as outlined in a CNBC feature on the company, involves cleaning the structure, applying primer to key areas, then using brushes and rollers for the final coat.
 Raging Bull was the first of multiple rides Six Flags Great America worked with Baynum Solutions to repaint.

 On June 15, 2016, Six Flags announced plans to introduce virtual reality headsets on Raging Bull.
 This addition aimed to make the coaster more thrilling by integrating immersive visuals.
 However, the headsets were ultimately implemented on Demon, another roller coaster at the park, instead of Raging Bull.

+An overview of Raging Bull in February 2026 with refreshed paint colors.

 In 2025, Raging Bull was closed to be repainted once again, refreshing its original colors after they had faded since its previous repaint.
 Million Painting was contracted to paint the coaster.
 According to the park, approximately ten painters use aerial work platforms and spider baskets to first clean the track and supports using a pressure washer, then use rollers and brushes to apply the Sherwin-Williams Sher-Loxane 800 polysiloxane paint.
 The project required 350 USgal of orange paint for the track and 240 USgal or purple paint for the supports.
 The coaster closed on August 19, the day after the park moved to weekend-only operations, to allow the repaint to be completed ahead of winter weather.
 After being painted and tested, the ride reopened on October 3.